Virtual private network: Split tunneling

 Split tunneling allows a user to access distinct security domains at the same time, using the same or different network connections.
 This connection state is usually facilitated through the simultaneous use of a LAN network interface controller (NIC), radio NIC, Wireless LAN NIC, and virtual private network client software application.
-Split tunneling is most commonly configured via the use of a remote-access VPN client, which allows the user to simultaneously connect to a nearby wireless network, resources on an off-site corporate network, as well as websites over the internet.
+Split tunneling is most commonly configured via the use of a remote-access VPN client, which allows the user to simultaneously connect to a nearby wireless network, resources on an off-site corporate network, as well as websites over the Internet.

 Not every VPN allows split tunneling.
-Advantages of split tunneling include alleviating bottlenecks, conserving bandwidth (as internet traffic does not have to pass through the VPN server), and enabling a user to not have to continually connect and disconnect when remotely accessing resources..
+Advantages of split tunneling include alleviating bottlenecks, conserving bandwidth (as Internet traffic does not have to pass through the VPN server), and enabling a user to not have to continually connect and disconnect when remotely accessing resources.
 Disadvantages include DNS leaks and potentially bypassing gateway-level security that might be in place within the company infrastructure.
-Internet service providers often use split tunneling to that implement for DNS hijacking purposes.
+Internet service providers often use split tunneling for DNS hijacking purposes.